-A Garlic Germplasm are living genetic resources such as cloves, or garlic tissues that are maintained for the purpose of preservation, and other research uses.
+A Garlic Germplasm is a living genetic resource such as a garlic clove or garlic tissues that are maintained for the purpose of preservation, and other research uses.
 Garlic germplasm collections exist around the world including one located at the National Plant Germplasm System’s Allium - at the ARS Western Regional Plant Introduction Station in Pullman, Wash.
 Here they maintain, describe and distribute 293 garlic specimens (16 primitive garlics, 207 leeks, 44 chives, and 579 wild, ornamental and native Allium species).
 This novice research, performed in 2017, provides even more valuable information than the DNA research performed more than twenty years ago.

 There are hundreds of named garlic cultivars grown across the United States and Canada.
 A few examples include Bogatyr, Chesnok Red, French Pink, Northern White, German Extra-Hardy, Georgian Fire, Metechi, Music, Krasnodor Red, Russian Red and Spanish Roja.
 Many of these are similar in appearance; After close inspection, even by a novice, it is evident clove arrangement, number of topsets, topset size, topset color, number of cloves, clove weight, clove skin color, and clove skin tightness, were generally the same.
 At our garlic farm in Bozeman, Montana (GroEat Farm), we grow ten+ different garlic cultivars and it is possible, some of the types, are genetically the same?
 For example, German Extra-Hardy and Northern White are very similar; both have virtually the same appearance with large, beautiful and well-formed bulbs.
 The plants are virtually indistinguishable when growing in the spring and summer.
 The flavor of both is zingy, strong and robust and sticks around for a long time.
 Once we determined the types that we liked best, we begin to propagate our own stock, selecting the biggest and best bulbs to plant the next year.
 In this way, we developed our own strain adapted to our conditions in Bozeman, Montana.